 Now that we have covered some of the key questions around the profitability of FedEx routes and how to buy one, we will shift gears to discuss the pros and cons of owning FedEx routes.
 It is important to know the benefits and disadvantages of this business so you can be fully prepared to run it successfully.

-The pros and cons of owning a FedEx route are as follows:
+Here are some of the key pros and cons of owning a FedEx route:

 Pros of Owning a FedEx Route